trason-trail-races/oer/raceinfo.md

 ### Pacers

 Pacers will be allowed for 100k and 50m only.
-You may have more than one pacer accompany you to the finish, but runners are allowed only one pacer at a time.
+You may have more than one pacer accompany you, but only one pacer per runner is allowed at anytime.
 Pacers must check in and sign a pacer waiver prior to pacing.

-Pacers are allowed from the following aid stations:
+Pacers are allowed to meet their runner from the following aid stations:

 <ol>
 	<li>Rucky Chucky (mile 35)</li>